PROPERTY EXEMPTIONS

 The Broward County Value Adjustment Board (V.A.B.) handles appeals for property valuation challenges and exemption denials.
 It consists of five members, including two from the County Commission, one from the School Board, and two taxpayers, and it operates independently from the Property Appraiser's Office.

-Suppose you disagree with your property's assessed market value.
-In that case, you should discuss it with the Property Appraiser's Office and then file a petition with the V.A.B. before the mid-September deadline, along with a $15 fee.
-The petition deadline for 2024 valuation appeals is September 18, 2024.
+If you disagree with your property's assessed market value, then you should discuss it with the Broward County Property Appraiser's Office and then file a petition with the V.A.B. before the mid-September deadline.
 If you miss this deadline, inquire about late filing for "good cause."

 The Petition is filed with the Clerk of the Value Adjustment Board, Broward Government Center, 115 South Andrews Avenue, Room 120, Fort Lauderdale, Florida 33301.